-The Brake Group utilizes your professional and personal goals to create, draft, and negotiate a contract that reflects your professional and personal goals with terms that make for the best overall package.
+The Brake Group utilizes your physician and hospital goals to create, draft, and negotiate a contract that make for the best overall package.
 We break down your offer and benchmark it compared with other physicians with your experience, specialty, and desired geography considering the payment models and metrics used to measure:

 - Bonus Formulas